Online Submissions

 II.
 Manuscript submission and interaction with the journal

-To submit a manuscript, the authors need to register on the journal’s website (https://www.risksafety.ru), fill out the online form, and upload the article, scanned copy of the referral from the institution (cover letter), scanned copy (as one file) of the ICMJE forms on potential conflicts of interest completed by all the authors, and additional documents and supplements to the manuscript (e.g. illustrations, original research data and algorithms, proof of permission to publish borrowed figures if required, etc.).
+To submit a manuscript, the authors need to register on the journal’s website (https://www.risksafety.ru), fill out the online form, and upload the article; scanned copy of a referral from the institution (cover letter); scanned copy (as one file) of ICMJE Disclosure of Interest filled out by all the authors, and additional documents and supplements to the manuscript (e.g. illustrations, original research data and algorithms, proof of permission to publish borrowed figures when required, etc.) in Start submission.

 The journal does not require copies of